 A neighbour of mine said she always keeps it in the fridge and, whenever she has any kind of leftovers, she uses them as a stuffing for panzerotti.
 Another friend told me Crazy Dough is the best pizza dough in the world.
 I was a bit skeptical about it, but when I tried it, I must admit it is true.

-From this batch you will get 4 lb (1.8 kg) dough which is quite a lot, enough to make 5-6 pizzas.
-If you don’t need that much, just half the batch.
+From this batch you will get 4 lb (1.8 kg) dough which is quite a lot, enough to make 4 pizzas (10 inches / 25 cm diameter).
+If you don’t need that much, just use half the batch.

 Crazy Dough freezes well, too.
 You can always have it prepared and easily make fresh snack or a dinner in no time.
 When you need it, take it out of the freezer, let it thaw and then use it in the same way as you would use fresh dough.